ShamSinha/Image-Recognition-Website/README.md

 ## Usage

 1. Clone or download our Github repository .
-2. Save the [model](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5) to our main directory.
+2. Save the [model](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5) to the main directory as *model.h5* .
+3. Now run *app.py* in Spyder.